Collaborative European research in non-Cystic Fibrosis bronchiectasis

 • Lobar distribution of abnormalities

-Revealing substantial variation in both structural changes and their extent within individual patients and across different patient cohorts, the analyses demonstrated ‘substantial’ intra- and inter-patient heterogeneity.
+These analyses continue to reveal substantial variation in structural lung changes, both within individual patients and across patient cohorts, highlighting pronounced intra- and inter-patient heterogeneity, as demonstrated in recent publications.

-Integrated with patient-level registry data, these imaging biomarkers support longitudinal assessment, contributing to deeper phenotyping, and improved disease stratification within the EMBARC registry.
+When integrated with patient-level registry data, these imaging biomarkers enable longitudinal assessment and contribute to deeper phenotyping and improved disease stratification within the EMBARC registry, supporting ongoing research and future discoveries.

 Relevant Publications